Power Couple? AI Growth and Renewable Energy Investment: Extensions

 This extension introduces a feedback loop: higher $x$ lowers the marginal cost of $y$, strengthening incentives to invest in renewables, relaxing the energy constraint, and potentially supporting higher $x$.
 As a result, full decarbonization is easier to sustain; in particular, the renewable-cost threshold for net-zero frontier AI is relaxed by a factor of $\phi(1)$ (see EC.4.1).

 However, when AI-enabled cost reductions are insufficient to deliver full decarbonization, they can instead intensify the adaptation trap by expanding the parameter region in which the mechanism operates. \Cref{fig:extension1} illustrates this pattern using Example~B from the case study.
-With an AI-enabled cost-reduction potential of roughly \(50\%\) (panel~(b)), an adaptation trap emerges once \(d_{0}\) reaches \(11.775\).
-This cutoff is far below the corresponding threshold in the absence of AI-enabled cost reduction---\(d_{0}=41.925\)---shown in panel~(a), which reproduces \Cref{fig:case study}(b) for comparison.
+With an AI-enabled cost-reduction potential of roughly \(50\%\) (panel~(b)), an adaptation trap emerges once \(d_{0}\) reaches \(11.8\).
+This cutoff is far below the corresponding threshold in the absence of AI-enabled cost reduction, \(d_{0}=41.925\), shown in panel~(a), which reproduces \Cref{fig:case study}(b) for comparison.
 Increasing the cost-reduction potential to \(70\%\) lowers the threshold further, as shown in panel~(c).
 The intuition is straightforward: AI-enabled cost reductions strengthen the policymaker's incentives to promote frontier AI development, thereby accelerating decoupling and, under market-led scaling, bringing forward the conditions under which the adaptation-trap mechanism arises.

 Another key observation from comparing \cref{fig:extension1}(a) and (b) is that AI-enabled cost reductions may not translate into increased renewable capacity investment once the equilibrium enters the adaptation trap.
 This outcome arises from the loss of the scale effect as developers' capability choices decouple from renewable availability.
 Consequently, only sufficiently large cost reductions can compensate for the loss of this lever and restore incentives for additional capacity investment.
-For Example B illustrated in \cref{fig:extension1}, this cost reduction requirement is at least 58\%.
-If the threshold is met, AI-enabled cost reductions entail a tradeoff where the adaptation trap is more likely to occur but less fossil dependent, as \cref{fig:extension1}(c) shows.
-Otherwise, such cost reductions tend to entrench carbon reliance by accelerating the same carbon-intensive trap, as it is the case in \cref{fig:extension1}(b).
+For Example B illustrated in \cref{fig:extension1}, this cost-reduction requirement is at least 58\%.
+If the threshold is met, AI-enabled cost reductions entail a trade-off in which the adaptation trap is more likely to occur but less fossil-dependent, as \cref{fig:extension1}(c) shows.
+Otherwise, such cost reductions tend to entrench carbon reliance by accelerating the same carbon-intensive trap, as is the case in \cref{fig:extension1}(b).